 Mark Quinn: Well, we think it’s similar and that’s why this book is so relevant to anyone because here’s the other part, we’re afraid for independent retailers, honestly, because if guys running stores today don’t figure out a way to create an experience inside of their store, where, you know, all this traffic that they’re getting and they don’t connect to them on some level, then there’s going to be a question in the consumer’s mind, more and more every day like, so why should I leave my house?
 Why should I go shop in a store?
 Why can’t I just do what I’m doing online?
 And part of the answer is that there needs to be an expertise.
 There needs to be something fun.
 There needs to be a memorable experience.
 And so, you know, that’s no matter what industry you’re in – e-commerce is disrupting it, right?

 In the mattress industry, here’s a funny thing: just because you don’t want it to be true, doesn’t mean that it’s not going to be true.
 People in our category, and I’m sure that you have an experience because you have a much broader look at the retail category.
 A lot of the guys were like, “Oh no people aren’t going to buy a bed online because you can’t lay on it.
 And if you can’t lay on it, you can’t feel.”
 Not true.
 People were buying beds online.
+Explore our collection of hospital beds for sale.
 And so, the book in part was to kind of rattle the cage of everyone and say, look, guys, you’ve got to be paying attention because in five years, if you’re not doing some of this stuff we talk about in this book, you may not be around anyway.

 Mark Kinsley: And Melinda, one of the things that we saw whenever the pandemic hit was at the beginning of 2020, there was an interesting change in the trend line.
 And the change was that the number of people that were willing to buy a bed online flatlined at the beginning of 2020, into 2019.
 It was at about 43 percent of consumer respondents were saying, “We’re totally willing to buy a bed online without trying it first.”
 And that’s the key: without trying it first.